Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           to be part of the AFM. "
         image: /assets/2squareafm.jpg
         alt_text: Eric Ferguson
+      - name: Bill Hatcher
+        title: Local Executive Board
+        text: "Guitarist BILL HATCHER is an Atlanta-based musician who’s been performing in Atlanta since 1974.
+He’s performed with the Atlanta Symphony, Atlanta Opera, Atlanta Ballet, Alliance Theater and numerous others.
+          As a studio musician, Hatcher has performed on more than 3,000 local recording sessions.
+He is a life member in local 148-462 and has served as an executive board member for many years. "
+        image: /assets/bill-hatcher.jpg
+        alt_text: Bill Hatcher
+      - name: Johnna Jeong
+        title: Local Executive Board
+        text: >+
+          JOHNNA JEONG  is an active musician in Atlanta, a valued music educator, guitarist, vocalist, actor, and composer.
+After growing up traveling extensively in a military family, Johnna nurtured her passion for music by earning a B.A. at Virginia Commonwealth University and an M.M. at East Carolina University in music.
+Upon arriving in Atlanta, she has had the opportunity to showcase her skills across a wide range of musical genres as a freelance artist.
+          Initially joining  Local 148-462 in 2007, she has been the guitarist for an Atlanta Lyric Theatre production, and various other musicals.
+          She has also ventured into scoring independent films, and currently performs frequently as a solo artist while maintaining a busy teaching schedule.

+          As a member of the Atlanta Federation of Musicians (AFM), Johnna contributes her support as a board member of the Diversity Committee, has been a recipient of the Music Performance Trust Fund, and is honored to follow in the footsteps of her predecessor John McCutcheon, as a Local Executive Board member.

+          Johnna has established herself as a dedicated musician within the community, and continues to enrich the cultural fabric of Atlanta.

+        image: /assets/johnnajeongoriginal-002-.jpg
+        alt_text: Johnna Jeong
       - name: Mary Kenney
         title: Local Executive Board
         text: The American Federation of Musicians has been an important part of MARY